 7. Final Assembly of the DIY Daybed

-I put the footboard in place resting it directly on the flat 2x4s and clamped the pieces together and secured them with pocket screws in the front frame and 2-½” wood screws along the bottom and back frame.
+Then I put the footboard in place resting it directly on the flat 2x4s and clamped the pieces together.
+After that I secured them with pocket screws in the front frame and 2-½” wood screws along the bottom and back frame.
 I did the same thing for the headboard then brought in the back panel.

 The panel sits on the back of the base and is secured to the daybed base frame and sides with pocket screws from the back.